 Sarah lives in Reading with her fiancé, Adam, and their three dogs.
 She enjoys reading and cooking, and loves any activity outside, especially skiing in the winter.

 Ashley grew up locally and has had a passion for animals since she was young.
 She graduated from the University of Vermont, majoring in Environmental Science & Forestry.
 Her life long dream of becoming a veterinarian lead her to seek work and experience at local farms during high school.
 Her farm skills started with horses and progressed into a love for dairy farming.
 Having worked on dairy farms for the past ten years, she is excited to be part of Spring Brook Farm.

-Ashley now lives in Reading with her Boyfriend Tim, her dog Acer, and her cat Louie.
+Ashley lives in Reading with her Boyfriend Tim, their new son, Turner, and her dog Acer.
 She enjoys jogging in warmer weather, recently joined a local roller derby team, and volunteers for the Reading Fire Department.